charlotte-zhuang/tool-connector/README.md

 ## Development

-Just run `npm start` in the root of this repository to start the Electron.js app.
-The app iteself displays instructions on how to use it.
+This is an Electron.js app.
+Just run `npm install` and then `npm start` in the root of this repository to check it out.

 ### Goals